Category:

 United States of America

-What is Jason Derulo's Net Worth?
+What Is Jason Derulo's Net Worth?

 Early Life and Career Beginnings

 Jason Joel Desrouleaux was born on September 21, 1989, in Miramar, Florida.
 His parents are from Haiti.
 He is best known by his stage name Jason Derulo, which spells his last name phonetically the way it is pronounced.
 He started singing and writing his own music at a young age, composing his first song at age eight.
-As a teenager, he wrote songs for others, including the song "Bossy" for New Orleans-based rapper Birdman.
+As a teenager, Jason wrote songs for others, including the song "Bossy" for New Orleans-based rapper Birdman.

 Music and Television Career

 His eponymous album "Jason Derulo" was released on March 2, 2010.
-It charted in the UK and Irish Albums Charts in the top ten albums, and he promoted the album with performances as an opening act for Lady Gaga's 2009-2010 The Monster Ball Tour.
-The third single off the album, "Ridin' Solo", was released on April 26, 2010, and peaked at No. 9 on the Billboard Hot 100.
-During this period, Derulo also featured on the song "Turn It Up" with Will Roush, Stat Quo, and Young Buck, and collaborated with UK singer Pixie Lott on her song "Coming Home".
+It charted on the UK and Irish Albums Charts in the top ten albums, and he promoted the album with performances as an opening act for Lady Gaga's 2009-2010 "The Monster Ball Tour."
+The third single off the album, "Ridin' Solo," was released on April 26, 2010, and peaked at #9 on the "Billboard Hot 100.
+During this period, Derulo also performed on the song "Turn It Up" with Will Roush, Stat Quo, and Young Buck and collaborated with UK singer Pixie Lott on her song "Coming Home."

 (Photo by Bryan Bedder/Getty Images for GQ)

-"Future History", Derulo's second album, was released on September 27, 2011.
-It's lead single, "Don't Wanna Go Home", hit No. 1 in the UK and No. 5 in Australia.
-He originally had planned to promote the album with an eight-day UK tour in February 2012, but he broke one of his vertebrae while rehearsing on January 3, and the tour was cancelled.
+"Future History," Derulo's second album, was released on September 27, 2011.
+Its lead single, "Don't Wanna Go Home," hit #1 in the UK and #5 in Australia.
+He originally had planned to promote the album with an eight-day UK tour in February 2012, but he broke one of his vertebrae while rehearsing on January 3, and the tour was canceled.
 After his injury, he appeared on the American music competition show "American Idol" on March 28, 2012.
-On the show, he announced a new project where he would invite fans to help him complete the lyrics for a new song titled "Undefeated".
+On the show, he announced a new project where he would invite fans to help him complete the lyrics for a new song titled "Undefeated."
 The project was part of a partnership between "American Idol" and Coca-Cola.
-To take part, fans would submit their own lyrics, and then they could vote for the lyrics they like the most.
-Derulo also made his first post-injury performance on "American Idol", during the season eleven finale.
+To take part, fans would submit their own lyrics, and then they could vote for the lyrics they liked the most.

 Kevin Winter/Getty Images